 Religion offers certain creeds and beliefs that one is encouraged to accept, whereas yoga is a philosophy in which one is not said to know anything until one has known it experientially.
 Students are given a method.
 Applying that method, their lives become an exploration.

-“…those who consider the prime questions of life such as: Who am I?
+“Self-realization is the goal of human life.
+The purpose of Eastern religion, philosophy and psychology is to fulfill that goal.
+Philosophy as it is understood in the East is neither a mere speculative exercise nor an intellectual adventure.
+The word 'philosophy' is a compound of two words: philo and sophia, which mean 'love for knowledge.'
+But this term is not applicable in the East, for those who consider the prime questions of life such as: Who am I?
 From where have I come?
 Why have I come? and Where will I go? are not interested in only the intellectual answers to these questions.
-The subject matter of Eastern philosophy leads the student through a systematic way of directly experiencing the truths of experience and the height of Self-realization.” – Swami Rama, Perennial Psychology of the Bhagavad Gita
+The subject matter of Eastern philosophy leads the student through a systematic way of directly experiencing the truths of existence and the height of Self-realization.” – Swami Rama, introduction to Perennial Psychology of the Bhagavad Gita

 Swami Rama, Living With the Himalayan Masters